Location

 Upon completion of this activity, participants should be able to

-Review the benefits observed with anti-PD-1/PD-L1 antibodies for MSI-high or MMR-deficient endometrial cancer, and appropriately integrate these agents into the care of patients with relapsed/refractory disease.
+• Review the benefits observed with anti-PD-1/PD-L1 antibodies for MSI-high or MMR-deficient endometrial cancer, and appropriately integrate these agents into the care of patients.

-Design and implement a plan of care to manage side effects and toxicities associated with immune checkpoint inhibitor-based therapies for endometrial cancer in order to support quality of life and continuation of therapy.
+• Design and implement a plan of care to manage side effects and toxicities associated with immune checkpoint inhibitor-based therapies for endometrial cancer in order to support quality of life and continuation of treatment.

 CME Credit Form